 Key insights that I have must share with you all as a part of our promise to you, performing artists:

-While royalty is the right of every performing artiste, this conference was about music industry and hence the examples were that of singers, composers and labels.
+While royalty is the right of every performing artiste, this conference was about the music industry and hence the examples were that of singers, composers, and labels.
 For all practical reading, replace ‘singer’ with ‘performer’ and that is what the law largely is all about.